Ryan always did science in his underwear.

 “We’re always on the lookout for new talents, and while you have a… reputation for collateral damage… you possess an extremely useful superpower, and as far as we know you haven’t dabbled into reprehensible enterprises, nor closely associated with wanted criminals.”
 Poor girl, if only she knew.
-“Since you stopped Ghoul because he could go on a killing spree, I think you have your heart in the right place.”
+“Since you stopped Ghoul before he could go on a killing spree, I think you have your heart in the right place.”

 “So what, you want me to audition for a movie or something?
 Because I've only ever tried theater once, and it wasn’t funny.”

 Wyvern laughed.
 “I wish we did fewer commercials and more arrests,” she admitted, Ryan sensing a little bitterness in her tone.
 “But we do our best to protect citizens.
 Come visit our HQ, see if you match with our organization.
 After that stunt with Ghoul, you’ll need people to have your back.”

 “I can take care of myself, thanks,” Ryan replied, a bit insulted that she thought he needed coddling.

 “Look, Quicksave, the Meta aren’t reasonable like the Augusti,” she insisted.
 “They are a roving band of Psychos, and you’ve beat up one of their own.
 Their boss, Adam, eats people.”

 “Then he must have a lot on his plate!”

 Wyvern didn’t like the joke, her smile straining and her wings slowing down a bit.

 “Alright, alright,” Ryan said.
 “I’ll think about it if I ever get sidetracked on my main quest.”

 The superheroine frowned, looking sideways.
 Ryan suddenly noticed an earplug in her left ear, although he couldn’t hear anything.